At the Properteers Group we are currently at the forefront of a worldwide revolution seeking alternatives to bank-financed venturing methods.

 Whilst the Great Recession affected most of us, there was one key benefit: businesses and individuals began seeking alternative forms of finance and people stopped accepting that interest was a fundamental part of our economic system.

 As banks tighten up on lending, entrepreneurs have begun to seek High Net Worth and sophisticated investors as an alternative to bank finance.
 In turn, investors have also begun seeking alternatives to bank options when investing in the form of joint venture relationships.
 The wider public, otherwise known as retail investors, have also begun investing small amounts of savings on crowd-funding platforms.
 Through this process they are acquiring experience in the investment sector and gaining a better return on their money than earning interest from a savings account or ISA.

 This new emerging confidence in the investment community to short-circuit mainstream banks and invest directly into these new innovative investment platforms continues to increase.
 An evolving trend of buying assets such as property and carrying out the development process purely on equity without any debt continues to gain traction.
 The demonstrable benefits of this being the minimisation of financial risk and increased control from the investors.

-Within the real estate sector the only recognised alternative to conventional property development is Sharia compliant property development.
-However, what does ‘Sharia Compliance’ mean?
+Within the real estate sector the only recognised alternative to conventional property development is Shariah compliant property development.
+However, what does ‘Shariah Compliance’ mean?

-In simple terms Sharia Compliance means adherence to Islamic principles,
+In simple terms, Shariah Compliance means adherence to Islamic principles.

-Sharia investment is underpinned by the principles of partnership and risk/reward sharing.
-This underlying principle has been the ultimate reason why the Islamic investment industry is currently estimate at an eye watering £1.3trn and continues to grow 15% year on year.
+Shariah investment is underpinned by the principles of partnership and risk/reward sharing.
+This underlying principle has been the ultimate reason why the Islamic investment industry is currently estimated at an eye watering £1.3trn and continues to grow 15% year on year.